mooinglemur/zsmkit/README.md

 ```
 Inputs: .X = priority
 ```
 Cleans up any file I/O associated with a priority slot (if it's a song in streaming mode) and resets the state of the slot.
+In either streaming or normal mode, this routine can be used to permanently stop a song's playback.

 ---